22 Ways to Combat Garden Pests Naturally (2026 Guide)

 The Colorado potato beetle.

-Bush beans planted in alternate rows with potatoes protect them against the Colorado potato beetle.
-The potatoes in return keep bush beans from the Mexican bean beetle.
+Bush beans planted in alternate rows with potatoes protect the spuds against the Colorado potato beetle.
+The potatoes, in return, keep the bush beans clear of the Mexican bean beetle.
+It is one of the most reliable two-crop pairings in the North American kitchen garden.

 17. Radish Rescue